andreadidio98/CPP_VU/index.md

 ```
 So, to declare a template function we need to add (unsurprisingly), the keyword *template*, followed by angle brackets containing a *typename definition* which I called "T", but just like a variable can be named in any (sensible) way.
 The rest of the declaration is just as we would expect normally.

-When a template function is called, we have two possibilities, either calling it just as a normal function, log(grade), or, preferably by passing the type in the angle brackets, log <std::string> (name).
+When a template function is called, we have two possibilities, either calling it just as a normal function, log(grade), or, preferably by passing the type in the angle brackets as an argument, log <std::string> (name).
 The second is preferred, because it makes clear the fact that "log()" is a template function and can be used as such.

+From the point of view of the compiler, templates are not normal functions or classes.
+They are compiled on demand, meaning that the code of a template function is not compiled until an instantiation with specific template arguments is required.
+At that moment, when an instantiation is required, the compiler generates a function specifically for those arguments from the template.

 # Module 3